Jared Young Player Props: Cubs vs. Yankees

 Jared Young At The Plate

-- Young is batting .192 with two triples, a home run and two walks.
+- Young has two triples, a home run and two walks while hitting .192.

-- Young has picked up a hit in four games this year (44.4%), including one multi-hit game.
+- Young has picked up a hit in four games this season (44.4%), including one multi-hit game.

 - In three games this season, Young has picked up an RBI, with more than one RBI once.